MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_physicalmaximum.md

 ## -description

-Gets the physical maximum-value for the given control.
+Gets the highest possible value for the given control after scaling is applied to the [LogicalMaximum](hidnumericcontroldescription_logicalmaximum.md)  value.

 ## -property-value

-The physical maximum value.
+The signed upper bound.

 ## -remarks